paddiohara/photobot/docs/installation_manual.md

 ## Burn image on the SD card:
 How you do this depends on your operating system.
 You may be able to do this with a graphical tool on your operating system, or you can follow the manual instructions below.
+If you know how to burn the image, skip the next step and resume from "Enable SSH"
 ### OSX image burning instructions.
 - put the SD card in your card reader and plug it into the USB port on your host (or directly into your host if you have an SD card reader built in).